jellydn/eslint-config-productsway/README.md

 -   Twitter: [@jellydn](https://twitter.com/jellydn)
 -   Github: [@jellydn](https://github.com/jellydn)

-## Show your support
+## Show Your Support

-Give a ⭐️ if this project helped you!
+If this project assists you, give it a ⭐️!